pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

 The **configuration options** are implemented as CMake build parameters and can be set when creating a new CMake build directory.
-We recommend to create a new build directory for a benchmark in a folder `build` in the root direcotry of the project.
+We recommend to create a new build directory for a benchmark in a folder `build` in the root directory of the project.
 You may want to create a folder hierarchy in there e.g. to build the STREAM benchmark create a folder `build/STREAM` and change into that new folder.
-Initialize a new CMake build direcotry by calling
+Initialize a new CMake build directory by calling

 .. code-block:: bash

     cmake PATH_TO_SOURCE_DIR

-where `PATH_TO_SOURCE_DIR` would be `../../STREAM` in case of stream (the relative path to the source direcotry of the target benchmark).
+where `PATH_TO_SOURCE_DIR` would be `../../STREAM` in case of STREAM (the relative path to the source directory of the target benchmark).
 Some of the configuration options are the same for each benchmark and are given in the Table below.
 Especially the ``FPGA_BOARD_NAME`` is important to set, since it will specify the target board.
 The ``DEFAULT_*`` options are used by the host code and can also be changed later at runtime.